alg520/Blog-Lite/README.md

 # Blog-Lite
-A simple blog application with posts/comments and user detail demonstrating MVP clean architecture in Kotlin.
+A simple inMemoryBlog application with posts/comments and user detail demonstrating MVP clean architecture in Kotlin.